daronyondem/codesamples/OpenAI/prompt-engineering/README.md

 ## Prompt Flow Examples

-This repository also includes examples using Microsoft's Prompt Flow tool:
+This repository also includes examples using Microsoft's Prompt Flow tool, a framework for building, evaluating, and deploying LLM-powered workflows:

-- **Flow orchestration**: Examples of managing complex prompt chains and workflows
-- **Evaluation techniques**: Methods to assess the quality and performance of prompts
+- **[prompt-chaining](./promptflow/prompt-chaining)**: Demonstrates how to create multi-step prompt chains where the output from one node serves as input to the next
+  - Includes a workflow that generates code based on text input and processes the result through multiple steps

+- **[chain-evaluation](./promptflow/chain-evaluation)**: Shows methods to evaluate code generation quality
+  - Features a code evaluator that grades generated code against requirements
+  - Includes an aggregation component that combines evaluation results

 ## Setup

+### For Jupyter Notebooks

 1. Install the required packages: